 Please note: the bridge-utils package installation is only applicable if running versions 7.x of the supported Linux distributions.
-Linux 8.x uses nmcli to set up virtual bridges.
+Linux 8.x and higher versions use nmcli to set up virtual bridges.

 If you plan to use the virtual network configuration of Charon-SSP Manager on Linux 7.x, you must install the bridge-utils package on Linux if it is not already installed.